00sapo/ask-llm.py/Readme.md

 ## DESCRIPTION

-**ask-llm** analyzes PDF documents and BibTeX bibliographies using Google's Gemini LLM API.
+**ask-llm** analyzes PDF documents, BibTeX bibliographies, search on Semantic Scholar, and retrieves PDFs from the web.
 It processes files based on custom queries (defined in `query.md`), supports structured JSON/CSV outputs, and can use BibTeX metadata if PDFs are missing.
-Key features include Semantic Scholar integration for paper discovery and Google Search for grounding.
-Ideal for systematic reviews and data extraction.
+Key features include Gemini LLM for text analysis and generation, Semantic Scholar integration for paper discovery, Google Search for grounding, Qwant for PDF retrieval.

+### Things you can do with **ask-llm**

+- assist during peer-review of a paper
+- perform a systematic screening of papers
+- search for papers on a specific topic and analyze them
+- retrieve PDF urls of items in a bibtex

+### Things you will be able to do in the future

+- use the output of queries (i.e. JSON output) as input to further queries
+- use the output JSON to build a discursive report/paper

 ---